TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-passwordmanagement-selfservicepasswordchangereset.md

     />

 # I'm having a problem with self-service password reset
+There are many reasons that password resets could fail.
+Below is a list of the most common problems and steps to solve them.

 ## **Recommended steps**

 **I'm having trouble configuring password reset**

-* To learn how to configure password reset for your organization, review this article: [Quick Start: Azure AD self-service password reset](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-getting-started)
-* Make sure you that you understand the licensing requirements:
-  * You must have at least one license assigned in your organization
+* [Learn how](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-getting-started) to configure password reset for your organization.
+You may also want to review the [licensing requirements](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-licensing).
+You must have at least one license assigned in your organization.
   * **Cloud only users** - Any Office 365 (O365) paid SKU, or Azure AD Basic
   * **Cloud and/or on-premises users** - Azure AD Premium P1 or P2, Enterprise Mobility + Security (EMS), or Secure Productive Enterprise (SPE)
-    * To read more about licensing requirements see the article [Licensing requirements for Azure AD self-service password reset](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-licensing)
-* If you have a question about self-service password reset, review this article: [Password management frequently asked questions](https://docs.microsoft.com/azure/active-directory/authentication/active-directory-passwords-faq)
+* For additional questions about self-service password reset, review [our FAQ](https://docs.microsoft.com/azure/active-directory/authentication/active-directory-passwords-faq)

 **I'm getting an error message**